-A Design Category A: High Sea

-Maximum Load This weight indication includes. persons, supplies, food supplies and personal equipment

-(see chapter 2.1.2.)

-Max. no of Persons (6, in this case)

-Maximum number of persons, recommended by the manufacturer, when the boat is located in a maritime area corresponding to its design category. (see chapter 2.4)
+Α Design Category A: High Sea Maximum Load This weight indication includes. persons, supplies, food supplies, water, fuel and personal equipment Max.
+No of Persons (6, in this case) Maximum number of persons, recommended by the manufacturer, when the boat is located in a maritime area corresponding to its design category.
+Max.
+Equipment (200 kg, in this case) Maximum weight of personal equipment 0098 CE Sign indicating that the boat was built according to the requirements of the Directive.
+The succession of numbers is the reference number of the certifying institute, in this case the Germanische Lloyd (see Statement of Conformity).